With summer ending in Mankato area, now is an ideal time to get ahead on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Pick a temperate day to wash your air conditioner.
+Select a temperate day to wash your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can run your equipment once you’ve cleaned it.
+That way, you can test your equipment once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money